SuperOfficeDocs/superoffice-docs/docs/mobile/superoffice-mobile/security.md

 Mobile CRM will delegate authentication to SuperId.
 SuperId has [standard support for Google and Microsoft][11] and can offer custom implementations if needed.

-Integration with Office 365 and SharePoint requires that the user authenticates using Microsoft Azure AD.
+Integration with Microsoft 365 and SharePoint requires that the user authenticates using Microsoft Azure AD.

-Customers who use Citrix and Office 365 often have a set-up where Azure AD Authentication is delegated to ADFS or other systems.
+Customers who use Citrix and Microsoft 365 often have a set-up where Azure AD Authentication is delegated to ADFS or other systems.
 We support this.

 * SuperId will use a standard connector with Azure AD
 * All clients, including TrayApp/WebTools/MailLink, Pocket/Mobile, Crm.web, AppStore apps, etc. will delegate authentication to SuperId.
 * Login with Google will support the new Google security policy for mobile apps
-* Users using IdP (Google / MS365), the IdP admin can retract token authorization (expire)
+* Users using IdP (Google / Microsoft 365), the IdP admin can retract token authorization (expire)

 ## Preferences